djnavarro/workbch/README.md

 coverage](https://codecov.io/gh/djnavarro/workbch/branch/master/graph/badge.svg)](https://codecov.io/gh/djnavarro/workbch?branch=master)
 <!-- badges: end -->

-The workbch package provides a “work bench” of tools for project management within R, based around the concept of a “job” (which might map to a single RStudio project or a single git repository).
-Jobs can be linked to multiple URLs, etc. In addition to basic tracking, searching and filtering, the package provides some tools to navigate between jobs, browse relevant websites, and check the git status of repositories linked to a job.
+The workbch (“work bench”) package provides simple utility functions to help the R user keep track of projects and navigate between them.
+The package is designed around the concept of jobs, where a job might correspond to an RStudio project, a git repository, a research project or indeed all of the above.
+Jobs are assumed to be stored in a single folder, but can be associated with URLs (e.g., on GitHub, Overleaf, OSF, or elsewhere).
 The package is intended to be used interactively, though most functions can be called from scripts if needed.

 ## Installation